-In the spring of 2010 I bought a bike magazine and checked out their recommendation in their best buys section.
+I bought a bike magazine and checked out their recommendation in their best buys section.
 I found a Jamis Ventura Elite at what seemed like a decent price (little did I know at the time the bike would be what I would eventually pay for a set of wheels).
-I called some local bike shops and learned the Bike Doctor in Easton carried Jamis.
-I dropped in and asked if they had the Elite model, learned that they did not, but could get it and that I needed to be measured to figure out what size frame I needed.
-I threw down the $29.95 for the fitting, we ordered the bike and I was on my way.
-Little did I know what I am getting myself into.
+I called some local bike shops and learned the local shop carried Jamis.
+I threw down $29.95 for a fitting, we ordered the bike and I was on my way.